carbon-language/carbon-lang/docs/design/README.md

 > **TODO:** References need to be evolved.

-An important feature of templates in C++ is the ability to customize how they end up specialized for specific types.
+An important feature of templates in C++ is the ability to customize how they end up specialized for specific arguments.
 Because template parameters (whether as type parameters or function parameters) are pattern matched, we expect to leverage pattern matching techniques to provide "better match" definitions that are selected analogously to specializations in C++ templates.
 When expressed